The Registered Nurse School Nurse Substitute application will be open from October 8, 2020, and closes November 6, 2020.

 Candidates must also agree to:

 - Submit to a criminal history background check.

 - Complete authorization for Employee History Verification forms.

 - Successfully complete the substitute training course.

 - Commit to at least 10 days of substituting per school year.

 All employees of a public school system in Maryland are required to submit their fingerprints and undergo a criminal history background check.
 The State of Maryland charges the public schools a $60.00 fee for each set of fingerprints submitted.
 This fee must be paid by the substitute at the time the fingerprinting takes place.

-Below is the 2015-2016 Substitute Employee Training Class Schedule.
-Each Substitute Employee Training Class will consist of two full day sessions (9:00 AM – 3:30 PM) and a classroom observation at any of our county schools (minimum ½ day).
+Below is the 2020-2021 Substitute Employee Training Class Schedule.
+Each Substitute Employee Training Class will consist of ONE full-day session (9:00 AM – 3:00 PM).
 All interested applicants must apply online.
-For additional information please call Ellen Johnson at 301-475-5511, ext.
+For additional information please call Angelia Rollins at 301-475-5511, ext.
 32189 or email email@example.com